 College of the Redwoods offers high quality instructional programs, student services, and access to learning resources that meet the needs of our student population regardless of delivery modality of course location.
 The College will continue to offer high-quality instructional courses and programs via distance education with the primary purpose of leading to AA/As degrees, transfer degrees, or to improve access to occupational courses.
 Courses will adhere to the established course approval process specific to DE courses, and adhere to the course outlines for use throughout the District, with imbedded student learning outcomes that mirror those in the curriculum taught in campus-based courses.
 All courses will be taught with the most appropriate pedagogy for the respective curriculum of each course and with the use of state-of-the-art instructional technology.
-All sections will adhere to the appropriate depth and rigor of those taught throughout the district and will be scheduled in timeframes appropriate to the subject matter.
+All sections will adhere to the appropriate to the subject matter.
 The assessment of SLOs and PLOs for courses that are delivered via DE will be included in the established assessment reporting and dialogue process currently employed district wide.